salesforce/sfdx-lwc-jest/README.md

 ## Resolving External Lightning Web Components

-Any Ligntning web components not located in your local `lwc` directory of your SFDX workspace will need to be mocked in your Jest tests.
-Included in this package are a set of mocks for all the `lightning` namespaced components.
+If a Lightning web component isn't located in the local `lwc` directory of your Salesforce DX project, you must mock it in your Jest tests.
+This package includes a set of mocks for all components in the `lightning` namespace.

 ### Lightning Namespaced Component Mocks